cs3110/textbook/src/chapters/preface/install.md

 If this is your first time installing development software, it's worth pointing out that "close doesn't count": trying to proceed past an error usually just leads to worse errors, and sadness.
-That's because we're installing a kind of "tower" of software, with each level of the tower building on the previous.
+That's because we're installing a kind of tower of software, with each level of the tower building on the previous.
 If you're not building on a solid foundation, the whole thing might collapse.
 The good news is that if you do get an error, you're probably not alone.
 A quick google search will often turn up solutions that others have discovered.
 Of